matt-FFFFFF/azapi-best-practices/content/docs/chapter01/provider.md

 It is good practice to configure two identities for your pipelines: one for plan and one for apply.
 The plan identity should have read-only access to the resources it needs to read.
 The apply identity should have the necessary permissions to create, update, and delete resources, as well as register resource providers.

-You can read more about this up in the [official documentation](https://learn.microsoft.com/entra/workload-id/workload-identity-federation).
+You can read more about this in the [official documentation](https://learn.microsoft.com/entra/workload-id/workload-identity-federation).

 ### How to set up Workload Identity Federation